 Motor cycles are not as plentiful, but once you get away from the congested urban areas, Puerto Rico has plenty of picturesque roads that offer ideal conditions for motor cycling.

-If you are intrigued by the idea of seeing the sights at a slower pace, you will encounter a variety of different rental agencies that can help.
+If you are intrigued by the idea of experiencing the wind in your face, you will encounter a variety of different businesses that can help you.

 A second option is Canaan's Bikes Rental.
 San Juan's answer to everything Harley Davidson, not only can you buy motorcycles and apparel at Canaan's, but you can rent bikes there as well.
-You can call them at (787) 720-0897.
+They can be reached at (787) 720-0897.

 A third good option is Rent the Bike.
 Rent the Bike offers San Juan's visitors a chance to tour the busy city in a unique way.
-You can sign up for a tour or grab a map and go it alone, the choice is yours.
-They're situated in San Juan.
+You can sign up for a tour or grab a map and go it alone, the choice is yours. located within San Juan.
+They're

 |Canaan's Bikes Rental||(787) 720-0897||2.8 mi.
 Southeast of Central Guaynabo|

 |Jj Sport Scooters||(787) 897-7550||Lares, Western part of Puerto Rico|

 |(787) 791-1887||Rincón, Western part of Puerto Rico|